visgl/luma.gl/docs/developer-guide/shadertools/writing-glsl-shaders.md

 #### From GLSL 1.00 to 3.00

+References

+* [Shaderific's Guide on how to update shaders to GLSL 3.00]http://www.shaderific.com/blog/2014/3/13/tutorial-how-to-update-a-shader-for-opengl-es-30

 luma.gl can also attempt to do a simple conversion code from GLSL 1.00 to GLSL 3.00.
 It is essentially the reverse of the mapping described in the matrix above.